 There are great online courses on regenerative design out there that have a start and end date.
 These are can be great experiences and can instigate life changing momentum in your life and work.

-We have built our program a bit different on purpose.
-This program is designed to be your advocate, coach, ecological trainer for life.
-Once you join the program, you will have lifetime access.
-Access not only to the vast programming already developed and available now, but to all future content, coaching, mentorship, and business opportunities as well.
-Not only that, but you will have lifetime access to coaching from experts, elders, and professionals all over the world.
+We created our program to be very flexible; it was designed to be your advocate, coach, and ecological trainer for life.
+Once you join the program, you have the option to remain in the community with access to the materials for a year and beyond.
+This gives you access not only to the vast programming already developed and available now, but to all future content, coaching, mentorship, and business opportunities we provide to students.
+Not only that, but you will have access to coaching from experts, elders, and professionals all over the world.